api-platform/docs/core/pagination.md

 #### Disabling the Pagination Client-side Globally

-You can configure API Platform Core to let the client enable or disable the pagination.
+You can configure API Platform to let the client enable or disable the pagination.
 To activate this feature globally, use the following configuration:

 ```yaml